 Obakki originally began as a fashion label with the goal of creating ethically designed ready-to-wear.
 Through the years, the brand’s commitment to slow design and sustainable consumption has grown.
 As a result, Obakki Founder Treana Peake began focusing on building relationships with indigenous artisan groups from around the globe to develop ethical, handcrafted homewares and lifestyle products, as well as smaller, more meaningful apparel collections.

 The new Obakki caters to conscious consumers who want more from the brands they choose to support.
-As a company that focuses on radical transparency, Obakki ensures that the highest levels of dignity, respect and social responsibility are upheld in creating and sharing these special products that connect consumers to a real story.
+As a company that is driven by purpose, Obakki ensures that the highest levels of dignity, respect and social responsibility are upheld in creating and sharing these special products that connect consumers to a real story.

 What products are available through the new brand?